deepjavalibrary/djl-serving/serving/docs/lmi/announcements/breaking_changes.md

 * Enable chunked-prefill.
 You can do this by setting `option.enable_chunked_prefill=true`.
   * You can learn more about chunked prefill here https://docs.vllm.ai/en/latest/models/performance.html#chunked-prefill.
   * We expect that chunked prefill will be beneficial for most users and use-cases.
 But, you should confirm this for your specific use-case.
-  * With chunked-prefill, the default value for max_rolling_batch_prefill_tokens is 512, which is set to optimize inter token latency (ITL).
+  * With chunked-prefill, the default value for `option.max_rolling_batch_prefill_tokens` is 512, which is set to optimize inter token latency (ITL).
+  * Starting in LMI v12 (0.30.0), the default value for `option.enable_chunked_prefill` is `None` rather than `False`.
+This brings LMI default in line with OSS vllm default, which results in chunked prefill being enabled by default for Llama-3.1 models (when not using speculative decoding), but disabled by default for most other models.
+The actual rule is that it is enabled by default only for models with very large
+    `max_model_len`, when not using speculative decoding.
 * Tune `option.max_rolling_batch_prefill_tokens` and/or `option.max_model_len` based on available accelerator memory (instance type), use-case, and model.
   * `option.max_model_len` should be set to the maximum input + output token count you expect to support at inference time.
   * `option.max_rolling_batch_prefill_tokens` depends on whether you use chunked prefill.